-The aims of the programme are to:
+The aims of the programme are to: The aims of the programme are to:

-• Provide you with a sound foundation and to develop the skills, knowledge, and application required for a wide range of professional engineering careers as a high quality practitioner and leader in business, engineering, research and development, and industry.

-• Provide a coherent and well balanced coverage of the theory, design and practical aspects of the subject based on mathematics, science and engineering, integrated with business and management.

-• Have a flexible academic structure, which is relevant and attractive not only to you, but also to staff and industry, and which is responsive to progress and development in technology and the needs of the industrial and academic communities.

-• Be at the leading edge of scholarship in biomedical electronic engineering.

-• Maximise the benefit of an environment in which staff are carrying out internationally competitive and leading research across all aspects of electronics and life science.

-• Provide an environment which contributes towards your personal and professional development and provides a foundation for a wide range of subsequent study and lifelong learning.

-• Provide a well-found learning environment with sufficient laboratories containing appropriate equipment and facilities, up-to date CAD tools, and a first class web-site, motivating you towards the practice of engineering.

-• Provide a supportive pastoral environment with opportunities for you to participate in social and recreational activities.

-• (For the "MEng Biomedical Electronic Engineering with Industrial Studies" variant) Provide you with industrial experience, to enable you to relate your academic skills and knowledge to contemporary industrial practice.

-Programme Learning Outcomes
+- Provide you with a sound foundation and to develop the skills, knowledge, and application required for a wide range of professional engineering careers as a high quality practitioner and leader in business, engineering, research and development, and industry. - Provide a coherent and well balanced coverage of the theory, design and practical aspects of the subject based on mathematics, science and engineering, integrated with business and management. - Have a flexible academic structure, which is relevant and attractive not only to you, but also to staff and industry, and which is responsive to progress and development in technology and the needs of the industrial and academic communities. - · Be at the leading edge of scholarship in biomedical electronic engineering. - Maximise the benefit of an environment in which staff are carrying out internationally competitive and leading research across all aspects of electronics and life science. - Provide an environment which contributes towards your personal and professional development and provides a foundation for a wide range of subsequent study and lifelong learning. - Provide a well-found learning environment with sufficient laboratories containing appropriate equipment and facilities, up-to date CAD tools, and a first class web-site, motivating you towards the practice of engineering. - · Provide a supportive pastoral environment with opportunities for you to participate in social and recreational activities. - (For the "MEng Biomedical Electronic Engineering with Industrial Studies" variant) Provide you with industrial experience, to enable you to relate your academic skills and knowledge to contemporary industrial practice.

+Having successfully completed this programme you will be able to demonstrate knowledge and understanding of: